-Often the person with the problem is unaware of the issue.
+With PLMD, the person with the problem is often unaware of the issue.
 As with many sleep disorders, the bed partner or observer notes the unusual activity.
 The sleeper may twitch or shake in the moments prior to actual sleep.
 The movements may be experienced throughout the night and come in clusters that last for a few moments; however, some movements may last hours.

-Sleep myoclonus may also be a warning sign of a serious health problem such as diabetes, anemia, or kidney disease.
+PLMD may also be a warning sign of a serious health problem such as diabetes, anemia, or kidney disease.
 That's why it is important to see a doctor if you suspect you have the condition.
 Some studies have indicated a link between limb movement disorder and Parkinson's disease, as well as other similar neurodegenerative disorders.

 Medications such as antidepressants, antihistamines, and antipsychotics may worsen this disorder.
-Treatment generally is not warranted unless restless leg syndrome is also apparent, or daytime fatigue is an issue.
+Treatment generally is not warranted unless RLS is also apparent, or daytime fatigue is an issue.
 Addressing any underlying health concerns may also alleviate symptoms.

 A sleep study may assist a physician in efforts to diagnose and treat the limb movement disorder.
-When treatment is necessary, physicians often use medications that are used to treat Parkinsons disease.
+When treatment is necessary, physicians often use medications that are used to treat Parkinson's disease.
 Additionally, dietary changes, such as avoidance of caffeine, may be helpful.

 Restless Legs Syndrome

 Do you have a great tip to share with others who are struggling with sleep?
 What works for you might help someone else.